 From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in themselves.
 It depends on the nature of the transaction in each case.

-Benefits of Double-Entry Accounting
+Benefits of Double Entry System of Accounting